 Enjoy the Adelong Heritage Walk, or the Adelong Falls Walk.
 As you stroll alongside the creek, see if you can spot an elusive platypus.
 Relax in the parks, or burn off some energy in the playgrounds.
 Grab a meal at the pub, club or cafe.
 In summer, take a dip at Adelong Pool – entry is free – check the website for opening times.

 Services in Adelong include a service station, supermarket, doctors, chemist, takeaway, cafés, mechanic, library, pub and club.
 Adelong pool is open in the warmer months, and free WiFi is available in the main street.
 Playgrounds, basketball courts, a skate park, and accessible public toilets are available in Adelong’s parks.

 Adelong Markets are held at the Adelonia Theatre, in the main street, on the first Saturday of each month.
 Visitors can enjoy local produce, food, craft, coffee and more, from 9am.

-In 2019, Adelong played host to the inaugural Snowy Valleys Cycle Challenge that saw cyclists ride a 144km route from Adelong to Tumbarumba and back.
-Organised by the local Rotary Clubs, it features spectacular views, challenging climbs and long sweeping descents, and planning is already underway for the 2020 event.
+Each March, Adelong hosts the Snowy Valleys Cycle Challenge that sees cyclists ride a 144km route from Adelong to Tumbarumba and back.
+Organised by the local Rotary Clubs, it features spectacular views, challenging climbs and long sweeping descents.